 This Quarterly Report includes forward-looking statements that involve a number of risks, uncertainties and assumptions.
 These forward-looking statements can generally be identified as such because the context of the statement will include words such as "may," "will," "intend," "plan," "believe," "anticipate," "expect," "estimate," "predict," "potential," "continue," "likely," "target," "forecast," or "opportunity," the negative of these words or other similar words.
 Similarly, statements that describe our plans, strategies, intentions, expectations, objectives, goals or prospects and other statements that are not historical facts are also forward-looking statements.
 For such statements, we claim the protection of the Private Securities Litigation Reform Act of 1995.
 Readers of this Quarterly Report are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the time this Quarterly Report was filed with the SEC.
 These forward-looking statements are based largely on our expectations and projections about future events and future trends affecting our business, and are subject to risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
 These risks and uncertainties include, without limitation, the risk factors identified below and those discussed in the section titled "Risk Factors" included under Part II, Item 1A below.
-In addition, past financial or operating performance is not necessarily a reliable indicator of the events anticipated by the forward-looking statements will occur or, if any of them do, what impact they will have on our results of operations and financial condition.
+In addition, past financial or operating performance is not necessarily a reliable indicator of future performance, and you should not use our historical performance to anticipate results or future period trends.
+We can give no assurances that any of the events anticipated by the forward-looking statements will occur or, if any of them do, what impact they will have on our results of operations and financial condition.
 Except as required by law, we undertake no obligation to update publicly or revise our forward-looking statements.